yumerchalashkan/portscanner/README.md

 ```

 <i><b>scan_all()</b></i> method is used to scan that all open ports.<br>
 Returns open ports in an array if a specified range of ports are open.
+This method may take about 10 seconds to finish.
 ```python
 from portscanner import *